urosognjenovic/urosognjenovic/README.md

 - **JavaScript & TypeScript** – Building SDKs and Web3 frontends with React, wagmi, and viem.
 - **Remix** – Quick prototyping and testing.
 - **Tenderly** - Simulating and debugging transactions.
-- **Node as a Service** – Using Alchemy and Infura for blockchain interactions.
 - **Etherscan** – Tracking transactions and reading onchain data.
 - **Git** – Version control, branching, merging, and collaborating on projects.